zynergy-plush/CGC-Club-Fair-2025-Revamp-/README.md

 3. Added more information elements.
 4. Removed unnecessary content and fixed out-of-place webkit elements.
 5. Fixed compatibility issues for all browsers.
+6. Fixed spacing issues in gallery.html: It's kind of innovative, since CSS was not really helping, I added a <p>‎‎‎‎</p>, that has a invisible character in it: ‎  (its not a space, its an actual character).
+Website I got it from: https://www.editpad.org/tool/invisible-character

 Bugs 🐜:
 1. Becomes distorted when viewed from different devices/dimensions.